Aptivi/BassBoom/.github/issue_template.md

----
-name: Report an issue
-about: Thank you for reporting a bug to us.
-title: "[BUG] [featureName] - [issue]"
-labels: ''
-assignees: ''

----

 ### Description
 <!-- Describe how this bug happened, and general information about it.
 Note that you need to be as descriptive as possible. -->